eclipse-iofog/iofog.org/content/docs/1.3.0/remote-deployment/setup-your-controlplane.md

     password: iht234g9afhe
   controllers:
   - name: alpaca-1
+    kube:
-    kubeConfig: ~/.kube/config" > /tmp/controlplane.yaml
+      config: ~/.kube/config" > /tmp/controlplane.yaml
 ```

-Make sure to specify the correct value for the `kubeconfig` field.
+Make sure to specify the correct value for the `kube.config` field.

 Once you have edited the fields to your liking, go ahead and run: